Corporate Social Responsibility

 As we continue on this journey, we look forward to working with our industry partners and you, our customers, as we progress on our journey towards being the most responsible brand we can be.

 We are committed to fostering a positive relationship with those who produce our products, ensuring they are respected and provided with dignified work.

 We view our suppliers as partners and work with a small selection of factories, specialists in their field.
-We are actively mapping and auditing all our factories in collaboration with independent auditing companies according to International standards such as Sedex (SMETA).
+We are actively mapping and auditing our factories using independent audits conducted to best practice methodologies such as SMETA.
 We also work closely with our mills, some of which you can learn about below.